mozilla/ecosystem-platform/docs/reference/third-party-authentication.md

 ### How to enable third party authentication for relying party

 Third party authentication is currently enabled for all relying on parties (except Sync).
-If a user only has a linked third party account and no password then attempt to login to Sync, they will be prompted to create a password.
+If a user only has a linked third party account and no password then attempts to login to Sync, they will be prompted to create a password.

 ### How to setup Google auth locally